buch-dein-visum.de Site Logo

 Nepal offers various entry options for foreign citizens, including traditional visas and the ETA (Electronic Travel Authorization) system.

-• Accepted documents: passport, temporary passport and child passport valid for at least 6 months at the time of entry
+• Accepted documents: passport, temporary passport, and child passport with a validity of at least 6 months at the time of entry

 • During the trip there is no need to report or register.

-Traveling with Children in Nepal
+Traveling with children in Nepal

 Parents and child